 Stomach and Digestion Issues

 Any change in diet will cause some issues in the stool department.
-But thanks to the bacteria living inside the raw food, it can become more severe and unpleasant for your dog.
+But thanks to the bacteria living inside the raw food, it could become more severe and unpleasant for your dog.

-After all, the main portion of your staffy’s new diet will be meat; it’s a significant change from the daily kibble or wet food you’ve been feeding them in the past.
-And dog’s digest raw meat in a very different manner than they do kibble or wet food.
+After all, the main portion of your staffy’s new diet will be meat; it’s a significant change from the daily kibble or wet food you’ve been feeding them in the past. dogs digest raw meat in a very different manner than they do kibble or wet food.

 Final Thoughts - Are Raw Food Diets a Good Idea?

-As long as you are choosing quality food from trusted brands, you should be able to get the majority of the benefits a raw diet would offer your dog anyway.
+As long as you are choosing quality food from trusted brands, your dog should be able to live a healthy and active life.
 To help you out, you can read our article on the best dog food for staffies.

 Finally, it should go without saying that you must always check with a registered veterinary professional before making adjustments to your dog's diet.